Prevailing Research Areas for Music AI in the Era of Foundation Models: Selected music AI applications

 \subsection{Music Education}

-Although the applications of AI in music education are still under-explored, the most common ideas are either creating software that directly assists a student in musical practice or software that increases the accessibility and therapeutic qualities of learning music.
-These methods include providing additional feedback, creating personalized learning materials or providing new ways of interacting with music. \cite{gover2022music} propose the task of conversion of difficulty level, aiming to generate easier or harder versions of piano arrangements.
-Pitch and beat tracking models can be used to create software assistants for vocalists and instrumentalists alike. \cite{morsi2023sounds} propose a way of detecting conspicuous mistakes in piano performances, regardless of the presence of a score to compare with. \cite{balliauw2017variable} provide automatic generation of piano fingerings for students. \cite{volk2023towards} provide insight into the benefits of using music AI in music therapy, which has been proven to be beneficial when working with a variety of cases and conditions.
-Furthermore, works like Piano Genie \cite{donahue2019piano} have shown the potential of using machine learning to create novel hardware interfaces for existing instruments - these interfaces may not only enable new means of creativity, but may also be used as assistive tools for learning music and may provide greatly enhanced accessibility in music education.
+Although applications of AI in music education remain under-explored, most approaches aim either to assist students directly in musical practice or to enhance the accessibility and therapeutic aspects of learning music.
+These include systems that provide feedback, generate personalized learning materials, or offer new modes of musical interaction. \cite{gover2022music} propose difficulty-level conversion, generating easier or harder versions of piano arrangements, while pitch and beat tracking models can support vocal or instrumental practice. \cite{morsi2023sounds} detect conspicuous mistakes in piano performances without requiring a score for comparison, and \cite{balliauw2017variable} automate the generation of piano fingerings for students.

+More recently, large language models and multimodal AI systems have been explored as intelligent tutors and performance coaches. \cite{pond2025teaching} show that LLMs can reason about music theory through in-context and chain-of-thought prompting, while \cite{zhang2025llaqo} propose LLaQo, a multimodal coach providing expressive feedback on performance.
+Together, these studies suggest that adaptive, conversational, and multimodal AI systems could soon play a central role in personalized and creative music learning.